MetPX/sarracenia/doc/sarra-e.rst

 -----------

 The transport protocols fully supported by Sarracenia are http(s) and SFTP (SSH File Transfer Protocol.)
-In many cases, when public data is being exchanged, FTP is a lingua franca that is used.
+In many cases, when public data is being exchanged, `FTP <https://tools.ietf.org/html/rfc959>`_ is a lingua franca that is used.
 The main advantage being relatively simple programmatic access, but that advantage is obviated by the use of Sarracenia itself.
-Further, these days, with increased security concerns, and with cpu power becoming extremely available, it no longer makes much sense not to encrypt traffic.
+Further, these days, with increased security concerns, and with cpu instructions for encryption and multiple cores something of a cpu glut, it no longer makes much sense not to encrypt traffic.
 Additionally, to support multi-streaming, Sarracenia makes use of byte-ranges, which are provided by SFTP and HTTP servers, but not FTP.
 So we cannot support file partitioning on FTP.
 So while FTP sort-of-works, it is not now, nor ever will be, fully supported.

 AMQP